Tomorrow (band): History

-Tomorrow's September 1967 single "Revolution" preceded the Beatles song "Revolution" by a year.
-In Joe Boyd's book White Bicycles – Making Music in the 1960s he asserts the band's performance of the song one night at the UFO Club as the apotheosis of the '60s UK underground.
+In Joe Boyd's book White Bicycles – Making Music in the 1960s he asserts the band's performance of "Revolution" one night at the UFO Club was the apotheosis of the 1960s UK underground.
 Tomorrow also jammed with Jimi Hendrix at the UFO Club.
 There was a long delay between their 1967 single releases and the eventual release of their self-titled album in February 1968, and the album would fail commercially.